SAP/gigya-swift-sdk/GigyaSwift/README.md

 FIDO is a passwordless authentication method that enables password-only logins to be replaced with secure and fast login experiences across websites and apps.
 Our SDK provides an interface to register a passkey, login, and revoke passkeys created using Fido/Passkeys, backed by our WebAuthn service.
 ​
-### SDK limitations:
-Only one passkey is supported at a time.
-Once registering a new key, the client's previous key will be automatically revoked.
-​
 ### SDK prerequisites:
 iOS 16+
 ​